 Lavishing your dog with all the newest toys and gadgets

 From toys to TVs to special feeders, there are so many cool products aimed at dogs.
 But while you might want to get them all for your best furry friend, dogs don’t really need—or even want—all that stuff, Askeland says.
 In fact, getting them too many things, particularly those that make noise or move, can lead to overstimulation, she says.
 And an overstimulated dog often reacts by doing things you don’t want them too, like hiding or destroying things.
 What your dog wants most, more than any gadget, is quality time with their favorite person: You.

 Forcing them to “make friends” with everyone

 This may be hard to hear but your chill, friendly pup may not be as into street meet-and-greets as you think he is.
 “While your dog may adore your affections, he may not be so keen when it comes to others,” says Meg Marrs, a dog behavior expert and senior editor at K9 of Mine.
 He may do it to please you, but if he shows any signs of discomfort, don’t push it.
+You can also discover why dogs hate cats.
 “It’s important to respect a dog’s wishes and give them space if they don’t seem interested in saying ‘hi’ to strange people or dogs.”
 Understanding the reasons behind your dog’s weird behavior might be the difference in curbing bad habits.